Robert F. Berkhofer: Career

 As he grew older and experienced post-polio pains, Berkhofer accepted a one year position at the University of Florida and finally the University of California, Santa Cruz (UCSC).
 He worked at UCSC from 1991 until 2007, when he chose to retire.
 Berkhofer died on June 25, 2012, in Davis, California.

 Personal life

+During his time at the University of Minnesota, Berkhofer became engaged, and married his wife Genevieve (nee Zito) in 1962.
 Prior to his wife's death in 2007, Berkhofer and Genevieve Zito Berkhofer had one son together.